Starz’s new show, The Serpent Queen, tells the story of Catherine de Medici’s life and reign in 16th-century France. In the first season,...

 In 1911 the Italian film theoretician Ricciotto Canudo defined cinema as “the seventh art”.
 So it’s quite natural that from its birth cinema took inspiration from other forms of art, from literature to sculpture and painting.
-But have you ever wondered who the most popular artists in cinema are?
-We tried to figure out who the three artists are who have most charmed the world of the seventh art.
+But have you ever wondered which artists were biggest inspirations for moviemakers?
+We tried to figure out who have most charmed the world of the seventh art.
+Let’s see movie scenes staged as famous artists’ paintings!

 The arrival of Lankester Merrin is a turning point in William Friedkin’s The Exorcist.
 The priest arrives at night and for a moment he stops in front of the house in which he will perform the exorcism, next to a very familiar streetlight.